 Promotion, active soliciting, or recruiting for parties are not permitted.
 The problem is inflated when those under 21 years of age are invited or recruited.

 If members of the administration or faculty are present at any off-campus student affair, they are there as invited guests and are not there as chaperones or in any official capacity whereby they assume responsibility for student behavior.
 Their attendance is as invited guests.

 Smoking Policy and Tobacco Products

-Allegations of violations of this policy shall be directed to the Dean of Academic Affairs for faculty violations; the Dean of Campus Operations for administration and staff members; and the Dean of Student Affairs for student violations.
+Allegations of violations of this policy shall be directed to the Provost/Vice President of Academic Affairs for faculty violations; the Vice President of Campus Operations for administration and staff members; and the Office of Student Conduct and/or the Vice President of Student Affairs for student violations.

 York College makes a conscious effort on a daily basis to act responsibly in the best interest of its students.
 Alcohol abuse and illegal drug use are problems that affect college and university students across the country.
 York College strives to remain at the forefront of providing meaningful assistance to its student body in this regard, and remains vigilant in its commitment to the wellness of its students, faculty, and staff.